gofractally/psibase-contributor/README.md

 ## Troubleshooting

-### Windows memory consumption
+### Windows memory/CPU consumption

 If you're on Windows, using Docker Desktop with WSL2, it is likely that the WSL2 process will chew up an enormous amount of memory on your PC.
 This is [a known issue](https://github.com/microsoft/WSL/issues/8725) with Docker Desktop with WSL2 on Windows.
+Another related issue is the overconsumption of CPU during builds, especially if you are using multiple psibase-contributors or parallel builds.

 The solution is simply to:
 1. Shut down docker desktop
 2. Run `wsl --shutdown` from a command prompt
 3. Create a `.wslconfig` file in `%userprofile%` if it doesn't exist
-4. Add the following config to the `.wslconfig` file
+4. Add the following config to the `.wslconfig` file (Change the numbers to suitable limits depending on your host machine specs)
 ```
 [wsl2]
-memory=8GB
+memory=12GB
+processors=8
 ```
 5. That's it.
-Save the file and restart Docker Desktop, and now WSL2 is limited to only consume a maximum of 8GB.
+Save the file and restart Docker Desktop, and now WSL2 is limited to only consume a maximum of 12GB memory and may only use 8 CPU cores.
 If you encounter any hang-ups or freezes when building, try bumping the memory limit higher.

 ### Mac disk space issue